COVID-19 lab leak theory: Zoonosis

-Most new infectious diseases begin with a spillover event from animals, and furthermore, they spillover spontaneously (either by contact with wildlife animals, which are the majority of cases, or with farmed animals).
+Most new infectious diseases begin with a spillover event from animals.
+These spill overs occur spontaneously, either by contact with wildlife animals, which are the majority of cases, or with farmed animals.
 For example, the emergence of Nipah virus in Perak, Malaysia, and the 2002 outbreak of SARS-CoV-1 in Guangdong province, China, were natural zoonosis traced back to wildlife origin.
 COVID-19 is considered by scientists to be "of probable animal origin".
 It has been classified as a zoonotic disease (naturally transmissible from animals to humans).
 Some scientists dispute this classification, since a natural reservoir has not been confirmed.
 The original source of viral transmission to humans remains unclear, as does whether the virus became pathogenic (capable of causing disease) before or after a spillover event.

 Bats, a large reservoir of betacoronaviruses, are considered the most likely natural reservoir of SARS‑CoV‑2.
 Differences between bat coronaviruses and SARS‑CoV‑2 suggest that humans may have been infected via an intermediate host.
 Research into the natural reservoir of the virus that caused the 2002 SARS outbreak has resulted in the discovery of many SARS-like coronaviruses circulating in bats, most found in horseshoe bats.
-Analysis of related viruses indicates that samples taken from Rhinolophus sinicus show a resemblance of 80% to SARS‑CoV‑2.
-Analysis also indicates that a virus collected from Rhinolophus affinis in a cave near the town of Tongguan in Yunnan province, designated RaTG13, has a 96% resemblance to SARS‑CoV‑2.
+Analysis indicates that a virus collected from Rhinolophus affinis in a cave near the town of Tongguan in Yunnan province, designated RaTG13, has a 96% resemblance to SARS‑CoV‑2.
 The RaTG13 virus genome was the closest known sequence to SARS-CoV-2 until the discovery of BANAL-52 in horseshoe bats in Laos, but it is not its direct ancestor.
-Other closely-related sequences were also identified in samples from local bat populations in Yunnan province.
+Other closely related sequences were also identified in samples from local bat populations in Yunnan province.
 One such virus, RpYN06, shares 97% identity with SARS-CoV-2 in one large part of its genome, but 94% identity overall.
 Such "chunks" of very highly identical nucleic acids are often implicated as evidence of a common ancestor.